Installing BEL (Demo-grade install)

 You should see:

-Finally, validate that your cluster is ready for installation:
+Finally, validate that your Kubernetes cluster is ready for installation:

 linkerd check --pre

-The CLI installation is quick and easy, but note that the TLS certificates generated by this installation will expire in a year.
+Using the CLI to install BEL is quick and easy, but note that the TLS certificates generated by this installation will expire in a year.
+If you expect your Linkerd installation to run for more than a year, please see our complete BEL installation guide.

 linkerd install --crds | kubectl apply -f -